Optimal cavity design for minimizing errors in cavity-QED-based atom-photon entangling gates with finite temporal duration

 where $\omega$ denotes the frequency of the single-photon pulse, and the functions $f_{l}(t,\omega)~(l\in\{0,1\})$ and $\beta_{{m}}(t)~({m}\in\{0,1,e\})$ represent time-dependent probability amplitudes.

-Here, we consider the case that the single-photon pulse is nearly resonant with the cavity, and we assume that the atomic state is approximately independent of time.
+Here, we consider the case that the single-photon pulse is nearly resonant with the cavity, and we assume that there is no pure dephasing, which holds for typical CQED systems with neutral atoms~\cite{comm}. {We calculate the dynamics of this system by the non-Hermitian Hamiltonian, which is enough to rigorously derive the gate fidelity equivalent to the master equation, in cases where the pure dephasing can be ignored~\cite{goto2005quantum}.} Furthermore, we also consider the effect of the pure dephasing in Supplemental Material VII~\cite{sup}.
 Thus, from the equations of motion of the state $|\psi_{\rm{H}}(t)\rangle$ and the input-output relations, we derive response functions in the form of amplitude reflection coefficients, as

-where $\Delta\equiv\omega -\omega_{\rm{c}}$ is the detuning from the resonant frequency (see Supplemental Material I~\cite{sup} for the derivation of the response functions).
+where $\Delta\equiv\omega_{\rm{c}} -\omega$ is the detuning from the resonant frequency (see Supplemental Material I~\cite{sup} for the derivation of the response functions).

 In a typical one-dimensional cavity setup, $g$, $\kappa_{\rm{in}}$, and $\kappa_{\rm{ex}}$ are described as~\cite{reiserer2015cavity}

 where $c$, $\tilde{A}_{\rm{eff}}$, $\alpha_{\rm{loss}}$, $T_{\rm{ex}}$, and $L_{\rm{cav}}$ are the speed of light in vacuum, the effective cavity mode area normalized by a scattering cross-section, the roundtrip loss rate, the coupling mirror transmittance, and the optical length of the cavity, respectively.